-- We issue an invoice for the amount due, which usually includes one year’s support and maintenance
+- If the work is not being done as part of a Magic Suite subscription, we invoice for the amount due, which usually includes one year’s support and maintenance

-- On receipt of payment, we provide initial system training
+- On receipt of payment, we can provide initial system training

-- We set up the production system, on infrastructure that either you or we provide (you can move between these at any time)
+- We set up the production system, on infrastructure that either you or we have provided (you can move between these at any time)